Michael N. Hall

-Michael Nip Hall (born 12 June 1953) is an American-Swiss molecular biologist and professor at the Biozentrum of the University of Basel, Switzerland.
-He discovered TOR, a protein central for regulating cell growth.
+Michael Nip Hall (born 12 June 1953) is an American-Swiss molecular biologist and Professor at the Biozentrum of the University of Basel, Switzerland.
+He is known for his research on the TOR protein.

 Early life and education

 Hall was born in Puerto Rico.
-His parents liked Latin American culture, so they moved to Peru when he was three years old, and then to Venezuela a few years later.
-When Hall was 13, he went to the United States for boarding school, at St. Mark's School in Southborough, Massachusetts.
+His family moved to Peru when he was 3, and relocated to Venezuela shortly after.
+He moved to the United States at age 13 and attended St. Mark's School in Southborough, Massachusetts.

-Hall entered the University of North Carolina at Chapel Hill as an arts major, but switched to zoology as he wanted to study medicine, earning his BSc in 1976.
-He found out he was not attracted to medicine after working at a local hospital, and turned to research when working on his undergraduate honors thesis in a molecular genetics laboratory.
+Hall entered the University of North Carolina at Chapel Hill as an arts major before switching to zoology to pursue medicine.
+He earned his BSc in 1976.
+Following clinical experience at a local hospital, he shifted to academic research, completing his undergraduate honors thesis in a molecular genetics laboratory.
 Hall obtained his PhD from Harvard University in 1981.

 Career

-Hall was intrigued with the research of François Jacob and Jacques Monod on bacterial genetics, and so he went to the Pasteur Institute in Paris as a research fellow in 1981 for eight months.
-He then joined Ira Herskowitz's group at the University of California, San Francisco as a postdoctoral fellow.
-He became a principal investigator in 1984, leading his own research group.
+Hall worked at the Pasteur Institute in Paris as a research fellow for 8 months in 1981, studying the bacterial genetics research of François Jacob and Jacques Monod.
+He then joined Ira Herskowitz's group at the University of California, San Francisco as a Helen Hay Whitney Fellow.
+He became a principal investigator in 1984.

-In 1987, Hall moved to Basel, Switzerland, and joined the Division of Biochemistry of the Biozentrum, University of Basel, as an assistant professor.
-He was promoted to professor in 1992.
+Moving to Basel, Switzerland, in 1987, Hall joined the Division of Biochemistry of the Biozentrum, University of Basel, as an Assistant Professor.
+He received a promotion to Professor in 1992.
+He accepted a position as Distinguished Principal Investigator at the Institute of Human Biology of Hoffmann-La Roche, Basel, in 2023.

-Hall was twice appointed Vice Director of the Biozentrum, from 2002 to 2009 and from 2013 to 2016.
-He was also Chairman of the European Molecular Biology Organization Council between 2021 and 2022, served on the Council from 2017 to 2019 and again from 2020 to 2022.

-Currently, Hall serves on the Board of Trustees of the Louis-Jeantet Foundation.
+Hall served as Vice Director of the Biozentrum from 2002 to 2009 and again from 2013 to 2016.
+He chaired the European Molecular Biology Organization Council from 2021 to 2022, having previously served on the Council from 2017 to 2019 and 2020 to 2022.
+He serves on the board of trustees of the Louis-Jeantet Foundation.